 The Franklin Institute is one of the oldest centers of science education and development in the United States, dating back to 1824.
 It also houses the Benjamin Franklin National Memorial.
 There are many exciting things to do and explore here for visitors of all ages; whether you're in town for a weekend or a longer vacation, be sure to spend time here.

 Philadelphia Museum of Art

 2600 Benjamin Franklin Parkway, Philadelphia, PA | (215) 763-8100

 Located at the west end of the city's Benjamin Franklin Parkway, the Philadelphia Museum of Art is one of the largest art museums in the United States.
 It has collections of more than 227,000 objects, including European and American paintings, prints, drawings, and decorative arts.

 2151 Benjamin Franklin Parkway | Philadelphia, PA

-The Rodin Museum contains the largest collection of sculptor Auguste Rodin's works outside Paris.
-For the first time since the museum opened in 1929, the doors were closed for a three-year, $9 million renovation which brought this museum back to its original splendour.
+The largest collection of sculptor Auguste Rodin's works outside Paris is right here in Philadelphia.
+For the first time since the museum opened in 1929, the doors were closed for a three-year, $9 million renovation which brought this museum back to its original splendor.
 Doors were reopened to the public on July 12, 2012.

 Citizens Bank Park